emmet-murphy/balor/readme.md

 This is the codebase for my ICCAD'24 publication "Balor: HLS Source Code Evaluator Based on Custom Graphs and Hierarchical GNNs".
 Balor was designed to facilitate design space exploration for high-level synthesis, using graph neural networks to estimate the Quality of Results quickly and accurately.

 Our evaluate functions in run.py generate detailed reports on estimation error across the 6 metrics: LUTs, FFs, Latency, Clock Period, DSPs and BRAMs.
-A pre-generated sample report for will be available in this repo shortly.
+The pre-generated sample report "db4hls_pretrained_report.pdf" is available with error statistics, scatter plots, error histograms and numerical cdfs.

 ### Using Balor